50+ Tax Deductions (You’re Missing) as a YouTuber: Tax Season Tips for YouTube Content Creators!

 How does quarterly income taxes work for a YouTuber?

 Paying quarterly taxes avoids the tax penalty for not paying your taxes on time.
 The United States is on a ‘pay as you go’ system, so if you don’t pay each quarter, you’ll pay a penalty.
-You can file your estimated payment online or mail them into the IRS.

 Does YouTube send me a 1099?